-As Assistant Inspector General for Audit, Ms. Aldridge leads the audit division at the US Agency for International Development (USAID) Office of Inspector General (OIG) directing all audits, inspections, evaluations, and policy for the division.
+As Assistant Inspector General for Audits, Inspections, and Evaluations, Ms. Aldridge leads the division at the US Agency for International Development (USAID) Office of Inspector General (OIG) directing all audits, inspections, evaluations, and policy for the division.
 She assumed her role in September 2022.

 Ms. Aldridge joined USAID OIG in July 2019 as Deputy Assistant Inspector General for Audit.
 In that role, she was responsible for oversight of USAID OIG’s Office of Audit regional hubs in Africa, Latin America and the Caribbean, the Global and Strategic Audits division, the Millennium Challenge Corporation, and Office of Inspections, Evaluations, and Special Projects.
 She provided guidance and strategic direction to staff and managers in the planning, design, execution, and reporting of performance audits, inspections, and evaluations.